 The aforementioned trends resulted in EBT totalling EUR 129.1 million, up by 16% YOY (EUR 111.5 million in 2015) with a 4.3% incidence on total revenue.
 Net profit from continuing operations increased by 25%, to approximately EUR 97.4 million (EUR 78.3 million in 2015) against a tax rate of 24.5%.
-The figure did not take into account losses from discontinued operations which included the forecast effects linked to the sale of RE.CONSULT INFRASTRUTTURE in Q3 2016.
-Indeed, even if the selling price of this project was in line with the carrying amount, the agreement provided for payment in instalments.
-Hence, the negative effect included in the income statement took into account the charges linked to spot collection, as well as the costs to sell incurred.
-Profit amounted to EUR 72.5 million (EUR 80.9 million in 2015), equal to 2.4% of total revenue.
-Profit for 2016 inclusive of the non-recurring item regarding the sale of RE.CONSULT INFRASTRUTTURE would show a marked improvement compared to the total for last year.
+The figure did not take into account losses from discontinued operations, which included the forecasts effects linked to the sale of RE.CONSULT INFRASTRUTTURE in Q3 2016.
+Indeed, even if the selling price of this project was in line with the book value, the agreement provided for payment in instalments.
+Hence, the negative effect included in the income statement too into account the charges linked to spot collection, as well as the sale costs incurred.
+Net profit amounted to EUR 72.5 million (EUR 80.9 million in 2015), equal to 2.4% of total revenue.
+Net profit, for 2016 inclusive of the non-recurring item regarding the sale of RE.CONSULT INFRASTRUTTURE, would show a marked improvement compared to the total for last year.